csbg/Hands-on-Biomedical-Data/day1.md

 colnames(e) # clean names
 ```

-* Of course, you won't need to run the above if the names already match.
+* You don't need to run the above if the names already match.
-* If the names are well designed (only use normal letters and digits), nothing will change
+* If the names are well designed (only use normal letters and digits) the above code will not change them and no change is required
-* Run the above BEFORE the `stopifnot()` statement
+* Use the `stopifnot()` statement after renaming to make sure the issue is solved
-* You should not have to run the `gsub()` command on the row names of `metadata` because row names of a `data.frame` are not allowed to have spaces in the first place.
+* The `gsub()` command is not required for the row names of `metadata` because row names of a `data.frame` are not allowed to have spaces